PRESS RELEASE: Ridgway to Return to Washington Prison

 Released May 28, 2016

-OLYMPIA – The Department of Corrections on Friday told the Federal Bureau of Prisons that it wants serial killer Gary Ridgway returned to the Washington State Penitentiary in Walla Walla.
+OLYMPIA – The Department of Corrections on Friday told the Federal Bureau of Prisons (FBOP) that it wants serial killer Gary Ridgway returned to the Washington State Penitentiary in Walla Walla.
 The decision was made after concerns from law enforcement that they wanted Ridgway, the so-called Green River killer, easily accessible if they had future needs to interview him about open murder investigations.
 A relative of one victim also criticized the move because families had not been notified.

 After consultation with Gov. Jay Inslee, Corrections Secretary Bernie Warner informed the Federal Bureau of Prisons that Washington state would be flying Ridgway back from the U.S. Penitentiary in Florence, Colorado.